Overview – Tactical Planning | Types, Examples, and Advantages

 Elements of Tactical Planning

 There are various elements involved in tactical planning.
-For example: further breaking down organization goals which are more than two or three years long, having a goal-oriented timeline with short term targets, like, target for next three months or six months.
+For example: further breaking down organization goals that are more than two or three years long, having a goal-oriented timeline with short-term targets, like, target for the next three months or six months.

 When Is Tactical Planning Employed?